 Another method of improving the video quality on 128k+2 machines (specifically, to reduce the “jailbar” effect on the background) is to increase the filter capacitance on the 12Vdc power rail, by replacing C52 with a 100uF electrolytic capacitor and replacing C72-C79 with 1nF ceramic capacitors.
 I did not perform this modification, as I didn’t notice any jailbar effect on either composite or RGB video.

 Some displays may not work correctly with the factory grey +2 via RGB SCART, due to an issue with the SCART blanking signal this can be corrected with some minor modifications to the links and resistors near the video socket on the mainboard.
 I did not perform this modification, as all of my displays seem to work OK with the +2.

 #2: Fix audio balancing issues:

 Sinclair machines are well known for their quality issues, both in design and manufacture, and the 128k+2 is no exception – design errors in the audio circuitry (specifically the balancing stage) cause the 3-channel audio from the AY-3-8912 chip to be significantly quieter than the beeper audio from the ULA.

-It is possible to amend this issue – I won’t cover this process in a lot of detail, as this is already documented online, but it involves replacing R38 (near the ULA) with a 5.6 kOhm resistor to equalise the balance.
+It is possible to amend this issue – I won’t cover this process in a lot of detail, as this is already documented online, but it involves replacing some resistors with different values between the various audio sources to try and equalise the balance properly: